Using a GPU on Managed Kubernetes

 Prerequisites

-- A Managed Kubernetes cluster with at least one worker node of type "Bare Metal" equipped with GPU.
+- A Managed Kubernetes cluster with at least one "Bare Metal" type worker node with a GPU.

 Example Pod Manifest

-Here is an example pod manifest that runs the nvidia-smi command to verify the presence and status of the GPU card.
+Here is an example of a pod manifest that runs the nvidia-smi command to verify the presence and status of the GPU.

 apiVersion: v1